-7. Funding Cycles
+7. FUNDING CYCLES

-The DFA may have two types of solicitations: (a) solicitations targeted to projects benefiting DACs and EDAs and (b) general solicitations.
+The DFA may have two types of solicitations for projects administered under these Guidelines: (a) solicitations targeted to projects benefiting DACs and EDAs and (b) general solicitations.
 Applicants with projects benefiting DACs and EDAs can respond to both solicitation types.

-The first general solicitation closed in July 2016.
-The second general solicitation closed in August 2018.
-The third and final general solicitation is planned for summer 2021, but this may be adjusted based on appropriation deadlines or other programmatic considerations.
+The first general solicitation closed in July 2016; the second general solicitation closed in August 2018; and the third general solicitation closed in July 2022.